South Korea seizes ship it claims transferred oil to North Korea

 Seoul (CNN)South Korea has seized a Hong Kong-registered ship that allegedly transferred oil to a North Korean vessel in violation of United Nations sanctions.

-According to an official from the South Korean Foreign Ministry, the Lighthouse Winmore departed from the port of Yeosu in South Korea carrying refined oil which was then transferred to a North Korean ship in international waters on October 19.
+The South Korean Foreign Ministry said the Lighthouse Winmore departed from the port of Yeosu in South Korea carrying refined oil which was then transferred to a North Korean ship in international waters on October 19.

-"UN Security Council sanctions prohibit the transfer of anything to a North Korean ship," the official told CNN, adding the Lighthouse Winmore was seized when it re-entered Yeosu on November 24.
+"UN Security Council sanctions prohibit the transfer of anything to a North Korean ship," a Foreign Ministry official told CNN, adding the Lighthouse Winmore was seized when it re-entered Yeosu on November 24.

+The disclosure came a day after US President Donald Trump accused China of breaching sanctions on North Korea, accusing it of selling oil to North Korea.

-The ship and its crew are still in South Korean custody and under investigation.
-There were 23 Chinese nationals and two Burmese nationals on board the ship, officials said, adding they will "leave the country ... when the investigation concludes."
+South Korea said the Lighthouse Winmore and its crew were still in South Korean custody and under investigation.
+There were 23 Chinese nationals and two Burmese nationals on board the ship, officials said, adding they would be permitted to leave only when the investigation was concluded.

 The Lighthouse Winmore was one of 10 ships the US asked the UN to ban from international ports this month over its alleged dealings with North Korea, according to Reuters.